renovate-bot/googleapis-_-managedkafka/README.md

-# Apache Kafka for BigQuery Client Auth
+# Apache Kafka [TM] for BigQuery Client Auth

-Client-side Kafka software libraries enabling authentication with Google Cloud Apache Kafka for BigQuery using Google's OAuth via Kafka's OAUTHBEARER mechanism.
+Client-side Kafka software libraries enabling authentication with Google Cloud Apache Kafka for BigQuery.
+These libraries allow you to authenticate with the service using [application default credentials](http://cloud/docs/authentication/provide-credentials-adc).
+This is a safer and simpler authentication mechanism than using service account keys directly.
+The method relies on Google's OAuth via Kafka's OAUTHBEARER mechanism.

 The following presents two alternatives for configuring your Kafka clients to use Google's authentication mechanisms in order to connect with clusters deployed using Apache Kafka for BigQuery.